FairSHAP: Preprocessing for Fairness Through Attribution-Based Data Augmentation: Introduction

+Despite extensive work on fairness in ML, two key gaps remain.
+First, fairness and interpretability are often studied in isolation, even though interpretability is essential for uncovering hidden biases and enabling transparent interventions; without their integration, explanations risk being misleading or even “fairwashed\footnote{The term “fairwashing” was popularized by Aïvodji et al. (2019) to describe the risk of rationalizing biased decisions through deceptive explanations.}”~\citep{doshi2017towards, poursabzi2021manipulating, lakkaraju2017identifying, aivodji2019fairwashing}.
+Second, most methods focus narrowly on group fairness metrics such as demographic parity or equalized odds~\citep{mehrabi2021survey}, thereby overlooking intersectional biases~\citep{kearns2018preventing}, the incompatibility of fairness definitions~\citep{kleinberg2018inherent}, and the importance of individual-level fairness~\citep{dwork2012fairness}.\looseness=-1

-While most existing methods directly optimize for group fairness, this type of approaches may sacrifice the interests of many individuals.
-Recent work \citep{long2023individual} points out that optimizing solely for group fairness can lead to individual arbitrariness, prompting reconsideration of whether it is possible to improve group fairness by enhancing individual fairness.
-Prior research \citep{binns2020apparent} examines the apparent conflicts between individual and group fairness, concluding that these two notions are actually different reflections of the same underlying principles: consistency and egalitarianism.
-Under certain conditions, it is theoretically possible to satisfy both forms of fairness simultaneously.
-We argue that if a model treats every individual fairly, it will effectively ensure fairness across the entire group as well. \textit{Our approach aims to improve both individual and group fairness}.\looseness=-1
+Building on these limitations, recent work shows that optimizing only for group fairness can lead to individual arbitrariness~\citep{long2023individual}.
+Prior research further suggests that individual and group fairness, rather than being contradictory, are different manifestations of the same underlying principles of consistency and egalitarianism~\citep{binns2020apparent}.
+Under certain conditions, ensuring fairness for individuals can also promote fairness across groups.
+We therefore argue that strengthening individual fairness provides a principled path toward achieving both individual- and group-level fairness. \textit{Our approach aims to improve both individual and group fairness}.\looseness=-1